Organisational Overview

 Particular expertise and strengths within the Team include the conduct of large civil trials, public law (including judicial review), the interpretation and application of the Inland Revenue statutes, trust law, public finance and superannuation.

-Strategy and Corporate Group (Deputy Chief Executive: Sophie Mexsom)
+Strategy and Corporate Group (Acting Deputy Chief Executive: Rob Glennie)

 The Strategy and Corporate Group is responsible for leading Crown Law's strategic direction, monitoring performance and ensuring good organisational governance, working collaboratively across business and legal teams.

-The Group provides essential business functions, enabling Crown Law to deliver its vision of collaborative, indispensable legal service.
+The Group provides essential business functions, enabling Crown Law to serve New Zealand by supporting government to operate lawfully.

-Strategy and Corporate is comprised of four areas:
+Strategy and Corporate is made up of six branches:

-Finance and Performance Team (Chief Financial Officer: Rob Glennie)
+Finance and Performance (Acting Chief Financial Officer: Su Feng)